top of page

 Mathieu Beaudouin, violist

 Mathieu began his musical studies at 11 in Chartres in 2000, France, with Sophie Cerf, a violist performing in historical instrument ensembles.
 At 15, he performed Bach Ciaccona in front of Pierre-Henri Xuereb (Paris Conservatory), his next teacher, who stated never having seen such a musical performance of this piece at such a young age.
 In 2006 he got a scholarship to study in Russia with teachers from the Tchaikovsky Conservatory.
 In 2009, he won a third prize performing the Bartok viola concerto at the National Violist Competition in 2009 in Reims.
 He then continued studying viola with Jean-Philippe Vasseur, Laurent Bruni, and Agathe Blondel, and chamber music with Elizabeth Balmas and the Debussy quartet.
-At the age of 22, shoulder problems made him temporarily moved away from a violist career to study Chinese and Trans-Himalayan history, philology and linguistics (he is now a specialist of Sino-Tibetan linguistics and philology, with positions held in Paris, the US and Japan).
+At the age of 22, shoulder problems made him temporarily moved away from a violist career to study Chinese and Trans-Himalayan history, philology and linguistics.
 He continues to produce himself in chamber music.

 bottom of page